-Both mutations look very similar to the mutations you already saw before.
-They take a number of arguments and return the
+Both mutations are very similar.
+They take a number of arguments and return a

-The code is pretty straightforward.
-If the user wants to just login, you’re calling the
+If the user wants to login you’re passing

-All right, all that’s left to do is implement the
+All right, all that’s left to do is to add the handler to the

 You can now create an account by providing a

 password.
-Once you did that, the submit-button will be rendered again:
+Once you’ve done that, the “Submit” button in the header will be displayed again:

-If you haven’t done so before, go ahead and test the login functionality.
+If you haven’t done so yet, go ahead and test the login functionality.
 Run

 yarn start and open

-users query in the dev Playground in the database project.
+users query to the dev Playground in the database project.

-Now that users are able to login and obtain a token that authenticates them against the GraphQL server, you actually need to make sure that the token gets attached to all requests that are sent to the API.
+Now that users are able to login and obtain a token that authenticates them against your GraphQL API, you actually need to make sure that the token gets attached to all requests that are sent.

-Since all the API requests are actually created and sent by the
+Since all the API requests are actually created and sent by urql’s